Crazy diets – the best and worst revealed

 A herbal tea diet

-Alison at 19 long before starting her blog Five Little Stars followed a diet which consisted of drinking herbal teas either hot or cold as a meal replacement.
+Alison, at 19, long before starting her blog, Five Little Stars, followed a diet that consisted of drinking herbal teas, either hot or cold, as a meal replacement.
 She says it did nothing but leave her hungry – I’m not surprised!

-On the subject of tea, Tracey tried Matcha tea and didn’t like it one bit as part of a detox she was reviewing!
+On the subject of tea, Tracey tried Matcha tea and didn’t like it at all as part of a detox she was reviewing.
 She writes over at One Frazzled Mum.

 Raspberry ketone diet